C. V. S. Rao: Personal life

 He married Ahalya Seetharamachar, the daughter of a well known attorney in Bangalore.
 CVS was the oldest of six children and Ahalya was the second youngest of eight children.
-They were blessed with three children, six grandchildren and many close nephews and nieces.
+They had three children, six grandchildren and many close nephews and nieces.
 They both loved Carnatic music and playing Gin rummy with their friends and relatives.
-CVS passed away in October, 1993 from colon cancer.
-After his passing, Ahalya learned computer skills and working with University Women's Association, helped setup a computer lab and training center for impoverished women.
-Ahalya joined CVS in heaven on November 11, 2020 after suffering from a heart attack.
+CVS died in October 1993 from colon cancer.
+After his passing, Ahalya learned computer skills and working with University Women's Association, helped set up a computer lab and training center for impoverished women.
+Ahalya joined CVS in heaven on 11 November 2020, after suffering from a heart attack.

 CVS and Ahalya were like a Banyan tree with roots that spread around the world and gave solace and shelter to many.